Help us improve your experience.

 template

-The template statement explicitly defines the format for an output field for a given node, including the output string and placement of the node’s value within the string.
-If the template statement is defined for a leaf node, the corresponding output field automatically uses the template string.
+The template statement explicitly defines the format for an output field for a given node.
+The definition includes the output string and placement of the node’s value within the string.
+If you define the template statement for a leaf node, the corresponding output field automatically uses the template string.

 To create a template string for a node, you must include the template statement in the definition of the node, and define the string.
 The placeholders %s and %d within the string define the type and placement of the node’s value.
 Use %s to insert a string value, and %d to insert an integer value.
 For example: